bioball/sudokude/README.md

 Published on rubygems here: [https://rubygems.org/gems/sudokude](https://rubygems.org/gems/sudokude)

-This project initially started as a ruby exercise, just to write a function that could solve Sudoku puzzles.
-After completion, I decided to turn it into a gem, because, why not?

-This is a very simple gem, and it provides two functions:
+Sudokude solves Sudoku puzzles for you!
+It's a very simple gem, and exposes two methods:

 1. It can solve a sudoku puzzle via `.solve`
 2. It can stringify the sudoku puzzle (solved or unsolved) via `.to_s`